modera/ModeraActivityLoggerBundle/README.md

     $ php app/console modera:languages:config-sync

-## License
+## Licensing

 This bundle is under the MIT license.
+See the complete license in the bundle:
+Resources/meta/LICENSE